goshiphq/goship-cms/content/blog/how-does-port-congestion-impact-your-business.md

 ---
 title: How Does Port Congestion Impact Your Business?
-intro: Port congestion has compounded negative effects on businesses.
+intro: Port congestion has negative effects on businesses.
 Aside from delays in shipments, there can even be spoilage of perishable goods and hiking up inventory costs.
 postedAt: "1634792400000"
 news: true
 description: Port congestion has compounded negative effects on businesses.
   Aside from delays in shipments, there can even be spoilage of perishable goods and hiking up inventory costs.
-keywords: port congestion
+keywords: port congestion, supply chain delays, congested ports
 altText: port congestion
 image: images/adobestock_183054997.jpeg
 ---